r9y9/wavenet_vocoder/README.md

 Audio samples are available at https://r9y9.github.io/wavenet_vocoder/.

+## News

+- 2019/10/31: The repository has been adapted to [ESPnet](https://github.com/espnet/espnet).
+English, Chinese, and Japanese samples and pretrained models are available there.
+See https://github.com/espnet/espnet and https://github.com/espnet/espnet#tts-results for details.

 ## Online TTS demo

 A notebook supposed to be executed on https://colab.research.google.com is available: